mawinkler/playground-one/docs/how-it-works/configurations.md

 *Depends on `awsone/2-network`*

 Basically, a couple of EC2 instances are created with this configuration.
 Currently these are two linux and one windows instances.
+One of the linux instances can be used to demo a potential attack path to RDS.

 If you store the agent installers for Server and Workload Security in `0-files` the instances will connect to Vision One.